 2. Set up email settings in WP Mail SMTP

-Now that the SendGrid API key ready, it’s time to configure the WP Mail SMTP plugin.
+Now that the SendGrid API key is ready, it’s time to configure the WP Mail SMTP plugin.

 Step 1: Install and activate the WP Mail SMTP plugin and navigate to the plugin’s settings from WordPress Dashboard → Settings → WP Mail SMTP.